iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Duality Remastered/Dualization Examples.md

 ---
 ### **Polyhedral Constraint, 2-Norm Objective**

-**Objective**: Using strong duality to find the optimality conditions for the 2-norm polyhedra minimization problem.
+**Objective**:

-Here we consider the primal optimization problem to be:
+Using strong duality to find the optimality conditions for the 2-norm polyhedra minimization problem.Here we consider the primal optimization problem to be:

 $$
 \min_x \left\lbrace